Onward! Convocation 2017

 What are your next steps after graduation?
 I am starting a research fellowship in Philadelphia at Drexel University.
 I’m going to be working on a project that will look at urbanization patterns in Latin America, how that leads to different health outcomes and understanding how policies affect those issues.

-Usama Bilal, MD, MPH, is a Center for a Livable Future-Lerner Fellow and serves as Co-director of the Epidemiology Student Organization, a group that coordinates a monthly journal club, meetings and an annual lectureship around social determinants of health.
+Usama Bilal, MD, MPH, is a Center for a Livable Future-Lerner Fellow and serves as Co-director of the Social Epidemiology Student Organization, a group that coordinates a monthly journal club, meetings and an annual lectureship around social determinants of health.
 He can cook codfish more than 10 different ways!

 See more candidate profiles on Instagram!